Odyssey

 Key takeaways

-• This protocol can optionally include a third mechanism, the emitter, which can take on the responsibility of checking in with the as well as conveying new data.
+• This protocol can optionally include a third mechanism, the emitter, which can take on the responsibility of checking in with the router as well as conveying new data.

 Up next